fraba/2026-CAITG-Winter-School/software-setup.md

 - **An API key** from a provider such as OpenAI, Anthropic, Google or OpenRouter (these usually require a paid account or credit).

 If at all possible, please have access to **more than one** model, as some exercises benefit from comparing outputs across models.

 ---

+## Obsidian

+**Used for:** Day 3, Francesco Bailo (AI for literature review).

+Obsidian is a free note-taking and knowledge-management app that stores everything as plain markdown files in a local folder (called a "vault").
+We will use it to organise literature notes and the links between them during the literature review session.

+**What to do:**

+1. Download and install Obsidian for your operating system from <https://obsidian.md/download>.
+It is free for personal use, needs no account, and works on Windows, macOS (Intel and Apple Silicon) and Linux.
+2. Open Obsidian and create a new vault when prompted.
+A vault is just a folder where your notes are kept, so any location on your computer is fine.

+Obsidian installs into a user folder and does not need administrator rights, so you can install it even on a locked-down or institution-managed laptop.

+---